THE PLATFORM

 A copyright page appears in your book right after the Book Title page and before the Table of Contents.

-You might be thinking, “What do I place on the copyright page?”
-I know, it looks like a combination of legal jargon with numbers and can be confusing for a first time author that has never created one before.
+I know, it looks like a combination of legal jargon with numbers – and can be confusing for a first-time author who has never created one before.

 But the good news is, you don’t have to create anything.
-Most copyright pages are standard in the language they use, and there are plenty of copyright page templates to use depending on the type of copyright page you need.
+Most copyright pages are standard in the language they use, and there are plenty of copyright page templates to use depending on the type of page you need.

 In order for your book to be “copyrighted,” your copyright page should include several essential components.